ksamorodov/DickName/README.md

 ## Features

 - **Name Rhyming**: Input a name, and the server returns a rhyme, making it easier to craft songs, poems, or any content that requires rhyming.
-- **Simple API**: The server exposes a straightforward GET endpoint, making it accessible to developers and non-developers alike.
+- **Simple API**: The server exposes a straightforward POST endpoint, making it accessible to developers and non-developers alike.
 - **Fast and Reliable**: Built with performance in mind, the server responds quickly, ensuring your creative process isn't hindered by waiting times.

 ## How to Use